HiFaraz/node-playbook/README.md

   * Handling server overload (solution: toobusy)
   * Rate limiting and prevent brute force logins
   * Authentication (solution: jsonwebtoken)
-  * don't run your server on port 80 or 443
+  * Don't run your server on port 80 or 443, use a reverse proxy
-  * security
+  * Security
-  * ssl
+  * SSL
-  * message queues and async function execution
+  * Message queues and async function execution
-* Developing mobile applications
+* Mobile
-  * immediate user feedback for server requests
+  * Immediate user feedback for server requests

 [(back to top)](#contents)